 City Osteopathy & Physiotherapy

-This holistic healthcare practise in Singapore has branches in the CBD, at Bukit Timah and Novena.
-City’s experienced team of over 25 practitioners includes osteopaths, physiotherapists, sports massage and lymphatic drainage therapists, and a health and nutrition coach.
-They all work together to provide care for patients of all ages.
+City’s experienced team of over 25 practitioners includes osteopaths, physiotherapists, women’s health experts, and sports massage and lymphatic drainage therapists.
+Based across three locations in Singapore (CBD, Novena and Bukit Timah), all practitioners provide hands-on, holistic care for patients of all ages.

-At the initial consultation, the osteopath will take a detailed health history from the patient to understand any factors influencing their symptoms.
-In fact, the osteopath may conduct many of the same clinical and orthopaedic tests a doctor would perform to arrive at a diagnosis.
-Treatment will include a variety of musculoskeletal techniques to improve the symptoms specifically, and the patient’s health generally.
-Patients can expect to be retested after the treatment to make sure that intervention has been effective.
+Your osteopath will first take a detailed health history and conduct many of the same clinical and orthopaedic tests that a doctor would also perform, in order to arrive at a diagnosis.
+Treatment will include a variety of musculoskeletal techniques focussing not only on relief for specific symptoms, but also on improving overall general health.
+Several sessions may be required, and you can expect to be retested after the treatment to make sure that intervention has been effective.

 Hear from osteopath Bryan Lane: